Compare Plans

 What is a SIP Paging System?

-A SIP Paging System is a public address (PA) solution that transmits audio over a standard IP network (like your office LAN or WAN) using the Session Initiation Protocol.
-SIP is the same signaling protocol that powers modern Voice over IP (VoIP) phone systems, making SIP paging a natural extension of a unified communications strategy.
+A SIP paging system is a Public Address (PA) solution that transmits audio over standard IP networks (such as your office LAN or WAN) using the Session Initiation Protocol.
+SIP is the same signaling protocol that powers modern Voice over IP (VoIP) telephone systems, making SIP paging a natural extension of a unified communication strategy.
+Unlike traditional analog systems, which require dedicated point-to-point copper wiring from the amplifier to each speaker, SIP systems treat each endpoint (e.g., IP speaker, horn, or intercom) as a network device.
+This fundamental architectural difference is the source of its key advantages.

 Key Components: